 Course Information Form (CIF)

-Course Information Forms (CIFs) allow faculty to publish detailed information about their courses.
+Course Information Forms (CIFs) allow faculty to publish detailed information about their online courses.
 Students find enticing course descriptions and clear requirements appealing and useful.

 Faced with demands like employer commitments, care-taking responsibilities, medical issues, and location constraints, continuing and prospective students use the information to decide whether an online course is a good fit.
 Because online sections also tend to fill quickly, it becomes critical for students to plan for alternatives, if a preferred course is not a good fit.